Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Discussion

 \section{Discussion}

-Our main result shows \emph{a necessary} condition on the mutual information between the model and empirical sample. \cref{thm:main} shows that any algorithm with non-trivial learning guarantees must carry dimension-dependent amount of information on the sample or require a large sample.
-We now discuss the implications to the analysis of different learning algorithms, and the possibility of refined algorithmic/distributional-dependent generalization bound via the information-theoretic bounds.
-We begin by analyzing algorithms that achieve the minimax rate.
+Our main result shows \emph{a necessary} condition on the mutual information between the model and empirical sample. \cref{thm:main} shows that for any algorithm with non-trivial learning guarantees, there is at least one scenario where it must carry a dimension-dependent amount of information on the sample or require a large sample.
+A natural question, then, is whether natural structural assumptions may circumvent the lower bound and allow to still maintain meaningful information theoretic bounds in slightly different setups.
+To initiate a discussion on this we begin by looking deeper into the concrete construction at hand in \cref{thm:main}.
+We notice (see \cref{sec:technical,prf:main}) that the construction we provided for \cref{thm:main} relies on a distribution $D$ that is always supported on functions of the form: